CrayLabs/SmartSim/doc/orchestrator.rst

 and stop a Redis deployment on workstations and HPC systems.

-Redis was chosen for the Orchestrator because it resides in-memory, can be distributed on-node as well as across nodes, and provides low-latency data access to many clients in parallel.
+Redis was chosen for the Orchestrator because it resides in-memory, can be distributed on-node as well as across nodes, and provides low latency data access to many clients in parallel.
 The Redis ecosystem was a primary driver as the Redis module system provides APIs for languages, libraries, and techniques used in Data Science.
 In particular, the ``Orchestrator`` relies on `RedisAI`_ to provide access to Machine Learning runtimes.